 How to Harvest Onions

-Knowing how to harvest onions is also important, as you do not want to damage the plants or onion bulbs.
+Knowing how to harvest onions is also important, as you don’t want to damage the plants or onion bulbs.
 Carefully pull or dig onions up from the ground with the tops intact.
 Gently shake the soil from around the bulbs.

 Drying and Storing Onion Bulbs